Jupiter Mosman: Later life

 In his final years, Mosman was cared for at the Eventide Home nursing home in Charters Towers.
 Aboriginal people were not normally admitted to the home, but the people of Charters Towers successfully petitioned the Queensland Government to allow him residence there because of his historic association with Charters Towers.

 Mosman died at Eventide nursing home at Charters Towers on 5 December 1945 aged approximately 84 years.
 His funeral took place on 6 December 1945.

 He was one of the only two men remaining alive who were on Charters Towers in its beginnings, the other being Sir Thomas Buckland, who was then an assayer at Millchester.

 Legacy

 In December 1953, a large rock monument honouring Mosman as the founder of Charters Towers was unveiled in the front yard of Syd N. Williams opposite the Charters Towers Hospital.
 The unveiling was conducted by local Aboriginal leader King Kiara, son of Barney, of the Dalleburra people, who wore his breastplate for the occasion.

 A large boomerang-shaped monument was erected in memory of Mosman in Lissner Park, Charters Towers (20.073586°S 146.260456°E).

 The Jupiter Mosman Cooperative Society provide accommodation services for Indigenous people in Charters Towers.

+Jupiters Casino, afterwards known as The Star Gold Coast, was named after him.